Dean’s Welcome

 Carolin Fuchs’ research interests lie at the intersection of technology and language education, with a focus on virtual exchanges (telecollaboration), learner autonomy, online teaching, and task design.
 She has taught at City University of Hong…

-Robin Garabedian recently finished her PhD at the University of Massachusetts – Amherst.
-Her research considers how the neoliberal age requires updated understandings of how writing functions in the lives of our students.
-She is particularly in…
+Robin earned her PhD in Composition & Rhetoric at the University of Massachusetts – Amherst, and teaches courses on scientific writing and technical writing.
+Her research considers how the neoliberal age requires updated understandings of h…

 Kelly Garneau joined the faculty at Northeastern in 2007 and teaches First-Year Writing and Advanced Writing in the Disciplines.
 She received her Ph.D. from Northeastern University, specializing in modernist American fiction, especially the role of …